grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 *Default value: * `ruler`

-`ruler-storage.s3.bucket-name` is name of the bucket in which the ruler data will be stored.
+`ruler-storage.s3.bucket-name` is the name of the bucket in which the ruler data will be stored.

 ### string ruler.args.runtime-config.file